jackgray/spotlight/producers/finance/regsho/README.md

 ### Queries

-Enter the database with `duckdb gme.duckdb` or whatever you named the db

 To query the top n most occurring stocks on Reg SHO Daily Threshold list and display their rate of occurence